JensKlimke/jk/apps/whoami/docs/l1-architecture.md

 | Mustache | Templating engine | Logic-less templates for HTML rendering with simple syntax |

 ### ARCH-3.2: Data Storage
+The application supports two storage mechanisms for persisting the API ID across application restarts:

-The application uses MongoDB to store a single document containing the API ID, which persists across application restarts.
+1. **MongoDB Storage**: When MongoDB credentials are available (MONGO_WEB_PASSWORD is set), the application uses MongoDB to store a single document containing the API ID.
+The data is stored in the "meta" database in the "api_identifiers" collection, with the instance key used as the document's _id.

+2. **File-based Storage**: When MongoDB credentials are not available (MONGO_WEB_PASSWORD is not set), the application uses file-based storage to persist the API ID.
+The data is stored in a file named after the instance key in a configurable data folder (specified by DATA_FOLDER environment variable, defaulting to /var/data).

 ### ARCH-3.3: Error Handling
 The application implements centralized error handling in the controller component, with appropriate error responses based on the client's Accept header and User-Agent.